opendocsg/slw-judgments-backfill/2017_SGCA_41/report.md

 21     Nevertheless, for completeness, we will also consider whether the Appellant had _actual_ possession of the drugs found in both the Car and the Flat.

 22     We note that the Prosecution did not rely on a possible presumption of possession under s 18(1)( _c_ ) of the MDA with regards to the drugs found in the Flat.
-Presumably, this was because the Prosecution wished to rely on the presumption concerning trafficking under s 17( _c_ ) of the MDA, and this could only be done if actual possession was proved: _Tang Hai Liang v Public Prosecutor_ [2011] SGCA 38 (“ _Tang_ ”) at [18]–[19], citing this court’s earlier decision in _Mohd Halmi bin Hamid and another v Public Prosecutor_ [2006] 1 SLR(R) 548 at [8] and [10].
+Presumably, this was because the Prosecution wished to rely on the presumption concerning trafficking under s 17( _c_ ) of the MDA, and this could only be done if actual possession was proved: _Tang Hai Liang v Public Prosecutor_ <span class="citation">[2011] SGCA 38</span> (“ _Tang_ ”) at [18]–[19], citing this court’s earlier decision in _Mohd Halmi bin Hamid and another v Public Prosecutor_ <span class="citation">[2006] 1 SLR(R) 548</span> at [8] and [10].
 We will thus begin by examining whether the Appellant had actual possession of the drugs found in the Flat.

 **_Possession of drugs in the Appellant’s Flat_**